Kharqamar incident: Background

-The Pashtun Tahafuz Movement (PTM) is a rights group that campaigns for accountability for alleged human rights violations committed by the Pakistan Armed Forces.
+The Pashtun Tahafuz Movement (PTM) is a rights group that campaigns for accountability for alleged human rights violations committed by the Pakistan Civil Armed Forces.
 Since its beginning in February 2018, the PTM had faced arbitrary detentions, treason charges against its leaders, and a blanket ban on media coverage of its events in Pakistan.
 Less than one month before the Kharqamar incident, the military spokesperson Asif Ghafoor, in a forceful statement, accused the PTM of being "funded by foreign intelligence agencies" and threatened the PTM with bitter consequences.

 During his press conference on 29 April 2019, Asif Ghafoor warned the PTM: "We want to do everything for the people [of tribal areas], but those who are playing in the hands of people, their time is up.
 Their time is up."

 The Incident

-On 26 May 2019, Ali Wazir and Mohsin Dawar led a group of PTM activists to the Kharqamar area of North Waziristan to lead a protest and investigate allegations of military rights abuses.
+On 26 May 2019, Ali Wazir and Mohsin Dawar led a group of PTM activists to the Kharqamar area of North Waziristan to lead a protest and investigate allegations of paramilitary rights abuses.
 Several videos from the scene, before and after the firing, showed that the protesters were unarmed.
 Video footage showed Wazir and Dawar were stopped by the security forces at a checkpoint, where they and other PTM supporters argued with the soldiers who would not let them pass, but they eventually crossed two barriers.
 One video showed that as the convoy crossed the checkpoint, Wazir was received with a garland of flowers by the protesters, when shooting erupted and the crowd around him dispersed.

 The Pakistani military, on the other hand, claimed that a group led by PTM leaders Wazir and Dawar assaulted on check post.
 However, eyewitnesses and PTM activists rejected this version.
 They claimed that the army tried to suppress their dissents voices for rights of Pashtuns.

 An eyewitness, Rahim Dawar, told Voice of America Deewa: “I saw at least two dozen people that were hurt.
 For an hour, no one helped us.
 We were trying to pick up the injured when three army vehicles came and took the wounded away”.
-The Pakistani media, however, said that Wazir provoked the protesters to attack the military check post and that Dawar's security guards were armed.
+Local media, reported that Wazir provoked the protesters to attack the military check post and that Dawar's security guards were armed.

 The military arrested Wazir and eight others on the spot.
 On the following day a curfew and Section 144 of the Criminal Procedure Code was imposed in Waziristan.
 On 30 May, Dawar also presented himself in front of law and was sent to jail, after spending almost four days in hiding.
 Before his surrender, Dawar said in a video message that his life was in "extreme danger" due to the security forces raids.
 "I present myself before any court of law in Pakistan for accountability, but the military should be presented as well.
 We want an investigation of this incident in whatever court they are ready to accept."